 Loneliness can have an incredibly negative effect on both the mental and physical health of older people.
 Yet loneliness in old age is a problem that many people suffer from.
 Such loneliness can often occur after losing a spouse or partner, leaving an older person living alone for the first time in many years.

 If you often feel lonely or isolated from people, read our guide to help you improve your social life and feel connected to loved ones.

 Embrace New Things

-The first step dealing with loneliness in old age is to interact with more people and therefore feel more connected to society.
+The first step in dealing with loneliness in old age is to interact with more people and therefore feel more connected to society.
 Taking up a hobby or activity can be a great way of having something to talk about with people.
-You can also join a club at your local community centre to meet people with like minded interests such as; gardening, sewing, cooking, walking, and many more.
+You can also join a club at your local community centre to meet people with like-minded interests such as gardening, sewing, cooking, walking, and many more.

-Loneliness in old age is often seen in people with lots of family who see their elderly relative when they can.
-But for many this won’t be frequent enough to help ease their feelings of loneliness.
-In these cases it could be beneficial to learn how to use technology such as Skype and Facebook to keep in touch with loved ones.
+Loneliness in old age can often be seen in people with plenty of family who see their elderly relative when they can.
+However, for many, this won’t be frequent enough to help ease their feelings of loneliness.
+In these cases, it could be beneficial to learn how to use technology such as Skype and Facebook to keep in touch with loved ones.
 A lightweight tablet would be ideal as it can be easily moved around the home and is simpler to learn and use.